Magicman5511v2/Magicman5511v2/README.md

 - 👋 Hi, I’m Chris Payne
 - 👀 I’m interested in all the things
-- 🌱 I'm currently learning about Optimization algorithms
+- 🌱 I'm currently learning about optimizing algorithms
 - 📫 How to reach me ...

 <!---